 The Flow Cytometry Core Laboratory analyzes, selects, sorts and identifies cells in a variety of parameters.

-The Genomics Core provides resources to BRI and external investigators for gene expression analysis, from sample processing through data generation, as well as basic bioinformatics analysis, provided by our Bioinformatics Core Team.
+The Genomics Core provides resources to BRI and external investigators for gene expression analysis, from sample processing through data generation, as well as basic bioinformatics analysis, provided by our Bioinformatics Team.
 Currently available technologies include RNA-sequencing and high throughput real-time PCR.

 The Genotyping Core provides on-site SNP genotyping services and HLA typing.
 Core resources include an ABI 7900 HT real-time PCR system, a BioRad tetrad PCR machine with 384 well plate units, and a Beckman Coulter Biomek FX robotic workstation.